Aaro Pranam: Production

 The film was shot at Annapurna Studios in Hyderabad.
 The film was initially planned as a bilingual, with a Tamil title of Kadallikkalam Vaa, but eventually was not made.

 Soundtrack

-Reception
+Reception and legacy

 A critic opined that "With a talented director like Veeru as the story writer and music director the movie is splendid, but the story is a slight let down".

-Legacy

-The concept of a man dating an older woman is prevalent in the film Ye Maaya Chesave (Vinnaithaandi Varuvaayaa in Tamil).
+The concept of a man dating an older woman is prevalent in the film Ye Maaya Chesave.